hypertrack/sdk-react-native/CONTRIBUTING.md

        - s.dependency 'HyperTrack/Objective-C', '**version**'

 2. Increment wrapper version

    - package.json
      - version

 3. Update CHANGELOG.md
+   - Add the release link to the bottom
 4. Update badge in README.md
 5. Do the release dry run with `just release` and verify that the release is correct (checklist is in the command output)
 6. Commit and merge to master